okofish/java/README.md

 Arduino sketch to relay (heh) voltages on pin 9 of the imp to the relay shield on the Arduino

 *You don't have to edit anything in here to get Java up and running, but feel free to replace the Arduino with a relay that works directly with the Imp.*
+#### button/photon.ino
+Code for a Particle Photon-powered button that toggles the coffee maker state.

+*You will need to put your Imp agent ID in the `agent` variable on line 11.
+You can find the ID above the agent code in the online Imp IDE.*

 ## API overview
 The API is *really* simple.
 There are only three methods: